Nate314/CS449Project/README.md

 ### University of Missouri – Kansas City
 # **Vision Statement**

+[Scroll to end to look at original whiteboard mockups]

 Finance App is inspired by my mother&#39;s small business needs for bookkeeping but could also be used as a personal finance tracker.
 The app&#39;s main functionality is to allow the user to input expenses and income, view reports over month/year timelines, and reconcile balances between bank accounts and what the user has input into the system.
 Every transaction will allow the user to associate a date, description, category, and amount so that later reports can be ran based on those amounts, dates, and categories.

 When the user opens the application, he/she will be greeted with a login screen which they will type in their username/password into and then move on to the main welcome screen.
 From the welcome screen the user will be able to perform 5 actions: